 Blue-white smoke will be coming from the exhaust.
 When the car is accelerating at full throttle, the engine will never "Clean Out".
-When an engine cleans out, the speed and the rpms will increase suddenly and dramatically.
+When an engine cleans - out, the speed and the rpms will increase suddenly and dramatically, as if the engine has switch to second gear.
 Also, the amount of smoke that comes from the exhaust will decrease.
 Cleaning Out is a desirable characteristic once the engine is fully broken in.